marko-knoebl/slides/sections/react-testing-and-component-demos/15-testing-and-react-en.md

-# React: Testing and Component Demos
+# Testing and React

 ## Topics

 - component demos with _Storybook_
-- as needed: testing in JavaScript
+- testing React applications with _puppeteer_
 - libraries for testing React components
   - react-testing-library
   - react-test-renderer